OutSystems/docs-support/src/enterprise/maintenance/balanced-app-deploy.md

 # Balanced application deployment

 OutSystems hot-deploys the new versions of your applications with no downtime.
+At any time, it's possible to [rollback to a previous version](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Deploy_Applications/Rollback_to_a_Previous_Version) if, for example, critical bugs are detected.

-However, for highly loaded farm environments, our recommendation is that you perform a balanced application deployment.
+For highly loaded farm environments, our recommendation is that you perform a balanced application deployment.

 This article describes the steps to deploy an application into a highly loaded OutSystems farm environment.
 The deployment process is balanced throughout the existing front-ends, guaranteeing no downtime for the applications.